second-state/wasm-learning/faas/search-bytes/README.md

 --data-binary '@pkg/search_bytes_lib_bg.wasm'
 ```

+## Call the function using Javascript byte array

+Please click on [this HTML link](https://second-state.github.io/wasm-learning/faas/search-bytes/html/index.html) which will take you to the live demonstration.

 ## Call the function using multipart formdata

 Comparing two images (to see if they are an exact match at the byte level)